I celebrated my fourth anniversary of having a Fitbit this past July. I took a little time to retrospect on my progress.

 - I tracked my achievements.
 How was this week as opposed to last week?
 This past month compared to the month before?

 We can build our stamina for almost anything.
 We need to persevere through deliberate practice and feedback.
 We need the perseverance to stick with this new skill for long enough to see progress.
-We need the ideas of deliberate practice to incorporate feedback
+We need the ideas of deliberate practice to incorporate feedback in the moment.
+And, we need to track out progress to see how well we’re doing now vs before.

-That's it.
-Nothing
+That’s it.
+Nothing extra.

-That's easy to say and can be
+That’s easy to say and can be quite difficult to do.

 I also use perseverance to build my writing chops.
 And, my coaching and consulting work.
 I can’t excel at everything.
 I can learn to excel at some things when I practice.
 And, I need to make sure I’m not trying to improve too much at any one time.
 I know, no one you know ever does that.